jinjilynn/jinjilynn/README.md

 - 👀 I’m interested in everything interesting
 - 🌱 I’m currently learning some interesting
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me ... well see the profile
+- 📫 How to reach me ... well check the profile

 <!---
 jinjilynn/jinjilynn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.